 They are mostly omnivorous and will sneak into buildings in search of food and warmth.
 They often cause damage to electrical wiring, pipes and insulating materials.

 If you believe that one of the following varieties of rats has taken up residence in your home, you should get assistance from rat exterminators, especially since they can reproduce extremely rapidly.
 Rats can have 3 to 12 litters of an average of 9 pups per year.

-Roof rats are characteristically dark brown, smaller in size and have ears towards the back.
+Black rats (also called roof rats) are characteristically dark brown, smaller in size and have ears towards the back.
 They instinctively detect traps that are set for them with ease.
-They can measure between 33 and 46 cm (13 and 18 inches) in length.
-This variety of rat is most common along the coast of British Columbia.
+They can measure between 15 and 20 cm in length.
+This variety of rat is found throughout Quebec.

-Norway rats look a lot like roof rats but have different habits.
+Norway rats (also called brown rat, sewer rat and Norway rat) look a lot like roof rats but have different habits.
 They prefer damp places such as bathrooms and like to build tunnels and burrows at ground level.
-The Norway rat can grow up to 68 cm (27 inches) in length and is found in most urban areas in Canada.
+The Norway rat can grow up to 68 cm (27 inches) in length and is found in most urban areas in Canada including Quebec.

 Mice are known to invade homes in search of food, warmth and water.
 They reproduce extremely fast, being able to birth 200 offspring in only 4 months.